-Since 1987 Venice and its lagoon are on the list of Unesco World heritage.
+Since 1987 Venice and its lagoon have been on the Unesco World Heritage list.
 The "Serenissima" is the city of utopia, poetry, water, unique and fragile ecosystem.
-Not only Venice and Chioggia, the lagoon includes over 50 islands, among which the coloured Burano and the famous Murano.
-Any season, with whatever condition you decide to visit it, the same wonder will greet you!
+Not only Venice and Chioggia, the lagoon includes over 50 islands, the coloured Burano and the famous Murano.
+With whatever condition you decide to visit any season, the same wonder will greet you!

 The Lagoon, its history and relationship with its inhabitants